|

 There is also Mary Ethel Morse.
 Her father, Lewis E. Morse was likely in Massachusetts and engaged in carpentry work during 1862.
 Though at the time of uprising he held land in Minnesota.
 His wife was Elizabeth Adams of Massachusetts.
 Again, it doesn't seem we have a direct ancestor involved.

+I would appreciate any help you might give me on this subject.
 "Walk a self-guided trail through recreated prairie and read about the battle from the perspectives of Joseph Anderson, a captain in the U.S. Army, and Wamditanka (Big Eagle), a Mdewakanton soldier.
 Sketches from soldier Albert Colgrave provide vivid battle details.
 Guide posts help pinpoint where the U.S. soldiers were camped and the positions the Dakota took while surrounding the U.S. soldiers."

 Click here for a link on how to get to the Birch Coulee Battefield.